Terra Cotta Invitational: Jonathan Bale, Eric Lee tied for lead at Naples National

 Results: Terra Cotta Invitational

-ABOUT THE Terra Cotta Invitational
+About the Terra Cotta Invitational

+54-hole stroke play tournament with no cut.
+Caddies are required.
+A Sponsor/Contestant tournament is held before the event.
 The Terra Cotta is an invitational.
-However, they do encourage applications and players can submit their golf resume for consideration.
+However, they do encourage applications and players can submit their golf resume for consi...